cgarciae/quantile-regression/README.md

 # Quantile Regression
+A simple method to estimate uncertainty in Machine Learning

+## Motivation
 When trying to predict and output it is some times useful to also get a confidence score or similarly a range of values around this expected value in which the true value might be found.
 Practical examples of this include estimating upper and lower bound when predicting a